Managing Circumferential Belt Lipectomy Surgery Scars

 What is a Belt Lipectomy (Circumferential Body Lift)?

-Belt lipectomy surgery removes excess skin and fat 360 degrees around the waist after a patient has undergone significant weight loss.
+Circumferential Body Lift (Belt Lipectomy) surgery removes excess skin and fat 360 degrees around the waist after a patient has undergone significant weight loss.
 It features a circular or circumferential incision, producing a sizable scar.
-Once the excess tissue is resected, the incision is closed which leaves the remaining skin smoother with a firmer appearance.
-As with any body contouring procedure, patients must be at or close to their ideal weight and have maintained it for at least six months before the operation.
+Once the excess tissue is resected, the incision is closed.
+As with any similar procedure, patients must be at or close to their ideal weight and have maintained it for at least six months before the operation.

-A belt lipectomy is the most extensive body contouring surgery available for post-weight loss patients wishing to remove surplus skin and fat around the waist.
-It aims to create a flatter and firmer tummy and well-contoured hips, mons pubis, and flank area.
+A Circumferential Belt Lipectomy Surgery is the most extensive body-altering surgery available for post-weight loss patients wishing to remove surplus skin and fat around the waist.
+It aims to create a flatter and firmer abdomen and well-formed hips, mons pubis, and flank area.
 At the same time, it also smooths laxity on the upper buttocks and thighs.
-Some of the main reasons post-bariatric patients pursue this surgery are to eliminate sagging skin, improve their body shape, and resolve rashes or hygiene issues caused by excess skin folds.
+Some of the main reasons post-bariatric patients pursue this surgery are to remove loose skin, and resolve rashes or hygiene issues caused by excess skin folds.

 image 51